awsdocs/amazon-dynamodb-developer-guide/doc_source/GSILowLevelDotNet.md

 1. Create an instance of the `AmazonDynamoDBClient` class\.

-1. Execute the `describeTable` method by providing the request object as a parameter\.
+1. Run the `describeTable` method by providing the request object as a parameter\.

    Create an instance of the `DescribeTableRequest` class to provide the request information\.
 You must provide the table name\.